Micwsr/rubik_solver/README.md

 ---

 ## <span style="color: cornflowerblue"> Project content
-It comes with a decent amount of test cases in the test_cases.py file (1369 cases).
-In each case the cube was mixed with a random sequence of movements and the program successfully solved the cube.
+A decent amount of test cases in the test_cases.py file (1369 cases) In each case the cube was mixed with a random sequence of movements and the program successfully solved the cube.
 These cases were provided by the tester in about 3 minutes.

 | GUI| text-based UI | tester |
 |:--:|:--:|:--:|